xfated/BBM-ekaWay_SCDFXIBM/solution/description.md

 * **Is it raining?**: That certainly changes the environment and we should prepare beforehand.
 * **Motion detection**: Are there a lot of people at the area?
 * **Object detection**: With a distributed network (each with a camera) connected to the cloud, compute is less of an issue and we can leverage on this to even identify the exact location of the emergency before we even reach the scene.

+Simply identify and activate the nodes at the scene, and we will be able to obtain a comrpehensive map of the environmental conditions.

 ## Physical Prototype
 ### Display of our flows on Node-RED